 One trump card the Garmin holds is its excellent Move bar, which reminds you to get off your butt and get active.
 Inactivity builds up on the Vivosmart HR+'s home screen, and when it fills the screen you'll be prompted to move.
 The visual aspect of Move bar works better than Fitbit's reminder to take 250 steps every hour, which tends to nag you when it's least convenient to get up and about.

-While the Vivosmart is 5ATM rated, it doesn't boast a swimming mode, which is slightly perplexing.
+While the Vivosmart is 5ATM rated so you can take it in the water, it doesn't boast a swimming mode, which is slightly perplexing.
 The Fitbit Charge 2 is only splash-proof, and won't survive a dip whatsoever.
 Both bands boast decent battery life, with the Charge 2 lasting five days in our testing, edged by the Vivosmart HR+ with six.

 As a fitness tracker, we'd probably give the plaudits to the Fitbit Charge 2.
 With the extra depth and features – plus an app that's geared towards basic activity tracking – it's the superior choice.